 The Staffordshire Flag displays the gold field and red chevron of the de Stafford coat of arms.

 Upon the chevron is a golden knot, the badge of the de Stafford family.
 It is known as the 'Stafford Knot' (not the Staffordshire Knot)

 Organisations have used the Stafford Knot to represent a wider county connection since at least the seventeenth century.

 The current county flag was adopted by popular vote in 2016.
 It features the "bear and ragged staff" which has long been part of the county's nobility coat of arms.
 The bear was always shewn muzzled and with a chain until the new flag (PC?)
-Below is the old county flag, which is the one on the banner on our pages.
+Below is the old county flag.

 There is some doubt whether this flag, which formed part of the coat of arms of the short lived West Midlands Council between 1974 and 1986 is actually valid and that the former parts of the counties of Warwickshire, Staffordshire and Worcestershire should continue to use 'their' flag.
 The West Midlands metropolitan county is not officially an English county.
 Still; here is the flag that authority uses

 The two lower birds might be phoenixes, judging by the flames they are squatting in, though why they are chained beats me (Hmmm, The Black Country was famed for its chain-making industry maybe ?)
 The top bird appears to be trying to stab one of the others with an arrow.
 Do send an email if there are deeper insights !

 ... and here is the said old coat of arms.
 Apparently; the orange background represents industry (?) and the horizontal bars strength (?).
 The black zig-zaggy bits, as on the modern flag, are a styilised rendition of the letters W and M